iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 And finally, the conjugate of the Indicator function of set $C$: $\delta_C^\star(x)$ is just the support function on the set $C$.
 In fact, for more special use of the conjugation, we must invoke the indicator function on epigraph of the function and use properties of the [[Support Function]] to analyze the dual.

 For more, actual examples with step by step derivations regarding the convex conjugate of functions, see [[Convex Conjugate Examples]] for more information.
 Here we summarize some of the important results from there in a nice table format.

+For theorems that relates the subgradient and the Fenchel Conjugate, visits: [[Fenchel Identity]] for more.

 #UNFINISHED : FILL THIS IN!
 WE NEED MORE CONJUGATE EXAMPLES.